10 Different Types of Lace Explained

 1. Venise Lace

-Venise lace is an old lace fabric that came into existence in the 17th century and was first used in Italy.
-People also refer to this lace as the Guipure lace, meaning lace with no mesh.
+Venise lace is an old fabric that existed in the 17th century and was first used in Italy.
+People also call this lace the Guipure lace, meaning lace with no mesh.

-Further, handmade Venise lace is costly, but machine-made ones are pretty affordable.
+Further, handmade Venise lace is costly, but machine-made ones are affordable.

 2. Chantilly Lace